De viris illustribus (Petrarch): Composition

-Petrarch went from these Lives of "Illustrious Men" into his work on the Africa using the research of De viris illustribus as the bases.
+Petrarch went from these Lives of "Illustrious Men" into his work on the Africa using the research of De viris illustribus as the basis.
 Petrarch was preoccupied with this idea of a series of biographies of Lives of ancient heroes of generals and statesmen for almost forty years.
 There were several plans of De viris illustribus.
 In 1348-49 Petrarch made a larger version of Lives.
 Petrarch writes a letter to Luca Cristiani in 1349 concerning these Lives for De viris illustribus that he was doing in the valley at Vaucluse in France;